-In June 2019, the Company's largest customer, FTD Companies, Inc. and its domestic subsidiaries ("FTD"), filed for Chapter 11 bankruptcy proceedings.
+In June 2019, the Company's largest customer at the time, FTD Companies, Inc. and its domestic subsidiaries ("FTD"), filed for Chapter 11 bankruptcy proceedings.
 As a part of such bankruptcy proceedings, divisions of FTD's business and certain related assets, including the divisions that the Company has historically sold product to, were sold through the auction to multiple buyers.
-The Company is uncertain if accounts receivable and inventory balances associated with FTD at May 31, 2020 will be realized at their full value, or if any revenue will be received from FTD in the future.
-See Note 13 to the financial statements contained herein for additional information about the FTD bankruptcy.
+The Company is uncertain if accounts receivable and inventory balances associated with FTD at August 31, 2020 will be realized at their full value, or if any revenue will be received from FTD in the future.
+See Note 14 to the consolidated financial statements contained herein for additional information about the FTD bankruptcy.